bundickm/AWS_Cloud_Foundations_Study_Materials/Module 3 Notes.md

 #### AWS Management and Governance Services

-- [AWS Management Console](https://aws.amazon.com/console/) - brings AWS right to your computer or mobile phone with a secure, easy-to-access, web-based portal.
+- [AWS Management Console](https://aws.amazon.com/console/) - A secure, easy-to-access, web-based portal for AWS.
-- [AWS Config](https://aws.amazon.com/config/) - a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+- [AWS Config](https://aws.amazon.com/config/) - A service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-- [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) - a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
+- [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) - A monitoring and observability service that provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+You can use it to detect anomalous behavior in your environments, set alarms, visualize logs and metrics side by side, take automated actions, troubleshoot issues, and discover insights.
 - [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) - monitors your applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost.
 - [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) -  a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
-- [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/) - an online tool that provides you real time guidance to help you provision your resources following AWS best practices.
+- [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/) - An online tool that provides you real time guidance to help you provision your resources following AWS best practices.
-- [AWS Well-Architected Tool](https://aws.amazon.com/well-architected-tool/) - helps you review the state of your workloads and compares them to the latest AWS architectural best practices.
+- [AWS Well-Architected Tool](https://aws.amazon.com/well-architected-tool/) - Helps you review the state of your workloads and compares them to the latest AWS architectural best practices.
-- [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) - a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+- [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) - A service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.

 <br/>